oysw/data-center-web/README.md

 >
 >Edit 'upstream django: server', 'server: location /static' according to your situation
 >
->You can install nginx and dsweb in the same computer or not.
-So the address of upstream django server depends on where you install dsweb.
+>You can install nginx and datacenter in the same computer or not.
+So the address of upstream django server depends on where you install datacenter.
 If you install them in different computer, please copy the static file to where nginx is installed and assign the correct location of static file.
 >
 >If you want to customize nginx, refer to nginx official document [here](http://nginx.org/en/docs/).